joacorapela/svGPFA/doc/sphinx/source/params.rst

 For most parameters types initial values can be specified in a binary format or in a non-binary shorter or longer formats.
-In the binary format parameters are given as Pytorch tensors.
+In the binary format parameters are given as PyTorch tensors.
 The shorter format provides the same initial value for all latents and trials, whereas the longer format gives different initial values for each latent and trial.
 If both shorter and longer format are specified, the longer format take precedence.